Neural network module

 Scanner workers periodically check Redis for updated neural networks and load them for inference.
 They also store training vectors when messages meet training criteria.

-Primary controller worker periodically checks if enough training vectors have accumulated and spawns training processes.
+Primary controller worker (only one per cluster) periodically checks if enough training vectors have accumulated and spawns training processes.
 It also cleans up old ANN profiles.

-The neural network input is a numeric vector constructed from two sources:
+The neural network input is a numeric vector whose composition depends on the configured mode.

-Metatokens are 39+ numeric features extracted from message structure and content:
+Metatokens are 39+ numeric features extracted from message structure:

 | Category | Features |